Calvin-LL/webpack-image-resize-loader/README.md

 Note: if you only want to shrink some but not all images use webpack's `oneOf` (like in the [examples](#examples)).
 If you want to use `srcset`, check out [webpack-image-srcset-loader](https://github.com/Calvin-LL/webpack-image-srcset-loader)

+You must place `file-loader` or `url-loader` or some other loader capable of handing buffers before `webpack-image-resize-loader`

+Use [`webpack-sharp-loader`](https://github.com/Calvin-LL/webpack-sharp-loader) if you want to do other processing to your image before resizing

 #### webpack.config.js

 ```javascript